ahammadshawki8/Mail_Book/README.md

 # Mail_Book
 Mail_Book is a text-based non-GUI programme which simply helps you to manage your known emails.
 Using this Mail_Book, you can add, update and search email addresses.
 This programme is so simple that even a 10-year kid can operate this.
 Though it is created with Python3, it is also compatible with command line.

+> This is an older version of this application.
+For switching to the latest version click [here](https://github.com/ahammadshawki8/Mail_Book).

 # Features
 * Add new emails
 * Update existing emails